Norudah/Norudah/README.md

 <br/>

-- 👨‍💻 I’m currently working at Chiro as frontend developer
+- 👨‍💻 I’m currently working at SQLI as React.js developer

 - 🎓 Student at ESGI since 2018

 - 🌱 I’m currently learning three.js

-- ❓ Ask me about anything related to frontend development and design
+- ❓ Ask me about anything related to React development and design

-- 👀 Looking for an apprenticeship job for September 2022

 <br/>